NTSB Preliminary Report Details Close Call Between American Airlines And King Air

 The NTSB released a new preliminary report detailing a close call between a King Air and American Airlines jet.

-On Wednesday, the National Transportation Safety Board (NTSB) released a preliminary report highlighting yet another close call between an American Airlines A319 and a Beechcraft King Air at Ronald Reagan Washington National Airport in Arlington, Virginia on May 29.
+On Wednesday, the National Transportation Safety Board (NTSB) released a preliminary report highlighting yet another close call between an American Airlines A319 and a Beechcraft King Air at Ronald Reagan Washington National Airport in Arlington, Virginia, on May 29.

 The report noted that the American Airlines flight was preparing for a scheduled flight to Boston, while the King Air was approaching for landing.

-According to FAA audio recordings, the King Air crew contacted the local controller to report their approach on a 6-mile final for runway 33.
-The controller informed them about another aircraft waiting on the runway, stating that it would take off before the King Air’s arrival, and subsequently issued a landing clearance for runway 33.
+According to FAA audio recordings, the King Air crew contacted the local controller to report their approach on a 6-mile final for Runway 33.
+The controller informed them about another aircraft waiting on the runway, stating that it would take off before the King Air’s arrival, and subsequently issued a landing clearance for Runway 33.

-The King Air was on a 2-mile final approach to runway 33, while the American flight was directed to hold short of runway 1, waiting for another aircraft to clear the runway.
-The local controller informed American about additional traffic on a 6-mile final for runway 1, which the crew acknowledged with an accurate readback.
+The King Air was on a 2-mile final approach to Runway 33, while the American flight was directed to hold short of Runway 1, waiting for another aircraft to clear the runway.
+The local controller informed American about additional traffic on a 6-mile final for Runway 1, which the crew acknowledged with an accurate readback.

-The King Air was less than one mile from landing on the runway when American received clearance to takeoff.
+The King Air was less than 1 mile from landing on the runway when American received clearance to takeoff.
 Controllers were then alerted to an alarm triggered by the Airport Surface Detection Equipment compelling the controller to cancel American’s takeoff clearance and instruct the King Air to go around.
 The King Air crew responded noting that they had already landed.